NetFACS/NetFACS/README.md

 occurrence data: AU6 and AU12 occur in almost all ‘happy’ faces, but AU16 is rare (P = 0.06).
 AU15 occurs in 82% of sad faces, and 22% of contemptuous faces.
-The underlying data are stored in the overlap.network object as well, in case the network is overwhelmingly full and hard to understand.
+The underlying data are stored in the `overlap_network` object as well, in case the network is overwhelmingly full and hard to understand.
 With the ‘clusters’ parameter, we could explore whether these results create clearly separated clusters using the igraph ‘fast and greedy’ clustering algorithm.